mym0us3r/WAZUH-Process-Tree-Viewer/README.md

   <img src="img/architecture-wptv.png" alt="Project Architecture" width="900">
 </p>

-> **Note:** In Mode 2, Nginx centralizes external HTTPS traffic on port 443 with path-based routing.
-The iframe uses the same HTTPS origin, eliminating mixed-content issues and secondary certificates.
+> **Note:** Nginx centralizes all external HTTPS traffic on port 443 with path-based routing for both standalone and OSD-integrated access.
+The iframe uses the same HTTPS origin as standalone access, eliminating mixed-content issues and secondary certificates.

 WPTV v2.1 is deployed as a native OpenSearch Dashboards UI Plugin, accessible directly from the Wazuh Dashboard sidebar under Forensics.